Butterfly Host Plants

 of our perennials are shipped in 3" to 4" pots.

-A few may be shipped bare root.
+A few might be shipped bare root.
 Orders are shipped via USPS Priority Mail.

 Pink Turtlehead (Chelone lyonii 'Hot